tyckesak/laugh/README.md

 is itself C++11 compliant.

-_Note_ that Apple Clang 13.0.0 will not compile this as of October 13, 2021; I recommend getting a fresh Clang 13.0.0 build and
+_Note_ that Apple Clang 13.0.0 will not compile this as of October 14, 2021, and neither will all Clang compilers of version 12 and lower; on a Macintosh I recommend getting a fresh Clang 13.0.0 build and
 doing:

 ```